Trump must pay 464 million by today. What happens if it doesn't work?

 What happens if Trump doesn't pay today?

-Trump was ordered to pay $454 million or a bond guaranteeing the payment of this amount after the appeal.
-The decision is by Judge Arthur Engoron, In the civil trial last February in which Trump and his sons were found guilty of providing false information to banks and insurance companies in order to obtain better deals.
+Trump was sentenced to pay $464 million or bail guaranteeing the payment of this amount after appeal.
+Judge Arthur Engoron's decision,

+In the civil trial last February in which Trump and his children were found guilty of providing false information to banks and insurance companies in order to obtain more advantageous deals.
 If we add to the money owed by his sons, Don Jr. and Eric, and the Trump Organization, and the interest accumulated since the day of the ruling (at a rate of $100,000 per day), the number reaches $463.9 million.
 The deadline for payment is today, Monday, March 25.

 Can Trump get out of this without paying?

-Trump asked to be able to post lower (or no) bail pending the outcome of his appeal, stating that the damage he suffered would be irreparable if he had to sell his property if he won the appeal.
-His lawyers say he tried to obtain bail through thirty different insurance companies, but none were willing to provide it because they do not accept real estate as collateral and he is supposed to provide them with $550 million in cash and liquid investments.
+Trump asked to be able to post lower (or no) bail pending the outcome of his appeal, stating that the damage would be irreparable for him if he had to sell his property if he won the appeal.
+His lawyers say he tried to obtain bail through thirty different insurance companies, but none were willing to provide it because they do not accept real estate as collateral, and that he would have to provide them with $550 million in cash and liquid investments.
 The Court of Appeal has not yet ruled on this matter.
 He usually issues his rulings on Tuesday or Thursday, and it is unlikely that he will issue his decision today.
 Declaring bankruptcy remains another option to avoid payment for months or perhaps years (New York City would have to line up with other creditors).

-But Trump appears unwilling to consider this option, because it would have a political cost for the White House candidate who has invested heavily in his image as a shrewd businessman.
+But Trump does not seem to want to consider this option, because it would have a political cost for the White House candidate who is very focused on the image of a shrewd businessman.

 Do you or do you not have cash?